rodrick160/UserVault/src/UserVaultServer/DOCUMENTATION.md

 - `GetValue(player: Player, ...: string)`: Uses a variable number of arguments to specify the data keys.
 	- `player: Player` - The target player.
 	- `...: string` - The data keys to retrieve.

-- `GetValue(player: Player)`: Does not retrieve any values, but can be used to check if the profile has loaded.
-	- `player: Player` - The target player.

 ### Return Value
 Returns a [`Promise`](https://eryn.io/roblox-lua-promise/api/Promise/) that: